 If you like reboots, a revival of shows or brand new ones, you are in for a big treat and you don't have to wait for Halloween to get it.

 You will definitely have a hard time choosing which shows to watch.
 Even if you don't have cable TV, there are many good ones on the local networks.
-One that has caught the attention of this writer and a lot of other television watchers is Manifest that premieres on NBC on Monday, October 24, at 10 p.m.
+One that has caught the attention of this writer and a lot of other television watchers is Manifest that premiered on NBC on Monday, September 24, at 10 p.m.

 This drama series has the same concept of Lost.
 It was the drama television series that aired on ABC from September 22, 2004, to May 23, 2010.
 However, the concept is in reverse.
 Instead of people being lost, a plane full of passengers arrives at its destination five and a half years after it was mysteriously delayed.

 Time has passed for the people on the flight.
 They have not aged since they departed over a half-decade before.
 In fact, a child on the plane is the same age he was when he boarded, but his twin who was not on the aircraft is five and a half years older.